Tirthankar4/Tirthankar4.github.io/index.md

 I am mainly interested in the intersection of computational astrophysics 🌌 and scientific machine learning 🤖.

-Large scale structures of the Universe and galaxies excite me a lot.
-Apart from that exoplanets are also something I recently got interested in.

-Apart from these, I am also a huge fan of anime; and also really like the piano 🎹.

 Please have a look at my projects page as well.
 For more info you can also check out my CV.

 Thanks for the visit ✨.